Senior Poster Session (Class of 2020)

 Each student will create a poster and present their poster individually.

-- By October 25 fill out the senior poster session information form with your name, poster title, and the CS course on which you project is based.
+- By October 18 fill out the senior poster session information form with your name, poster title, the CS course on which your project is based, and any conflicts ythat you have with the poster session dates.

-- Print your poster before Thanksgiving.
-To accommodate a large number of posters being printed, your poster should be printed on or before Thanksgiving.
-If you plan to print yours during the week of Thanksgiving, sign-up for a poster printing time with ITS: poster printing sign-up.
+- Print your poster at least one week before your presentation.
+To accommodate a large number of posters being printed, your poster should be printed at least a week in advance.
+If you plan to print yours during the week before the poster sessions, sign up for a poster printing time with ITS: poster printing sign-up.
 See below for resources on how to print.
 We encourage you to print as early as you are ready.
 You can bring your printed poster to the department office to store before the poster session.

-- Submit your poster in PDF format to the chair by email at least one day before your presentation day.
+- Submit your poster in PDF format to the chair by email at least two days before your presentation day.

 - On your presentation day

-- Between 5pm-6:30pm: Hang up your poster.
+- Between 5:00pm-6:30pm: Hang up your poster.
 You will be assigned a poster number.
 Hang your poster in its designated location by its number.

-- Between 7pm-9:30pm: Attend your assigned poster session and deliver your presentation to professors for grading and to any other attendees.
+- Between 7:00pm-9:30pm: Attend your assigned poster session and deliver your presentation to professors for grading and to any other attendees.

 - On the other presentation days: We encourage you to attend the other nights to support your peers!